Can an Ambitious Australian Plan Save The Great Barrier Reef?

 This is true whether you add it up in cash, as the Deloitte Access Economics Report did, valuing it at $42 billion (including 64,000 Australian jobs), or as an iconic natural wonder stretching 1400 miles that can be seen from space, or as a living reef supporting countless animal and plant species in one of the most unique and complex ecosystems in the world.

-However you vlaue it, there is no question that the reef is dying and that global warming is playing the dominant role in its demise.
+However you value it, there is no question that the reef is dying and that global warming is playing the dominant role in its demise.

 Recently the entire Pacific Ocean went through one of the longest bleaching periods in recorded history.
 Coral bleaching happens when the coral is exposed to warming sea temperatures and starts to be damaged by the sun.
 When the coral bleaches, it dies and the life that lived in and beneath the living coral dies off as well.
 In the past two years, experts say that the reef has lost almost half of its coral this way.